samangh/wamplv/README.md

 *   [MediaMongrels' WebSockets toolkit](https://www.vipm.io/package/mediamongrels_ltd_lib_websockets_api/)
 *   [JDP Science's JSONtext toolkit](https://www.vipm.io/package/jdp_science_jsontext/)

+This library is still a work in progress, and one the API is stabilised it will be also distributed as a VIP package.

 ## Instructions

 Clone this repository (preferably underneath the `usr.lib` folder in